Samantha DeCorte

-Samantha Momilani DeCorte is a Native Hawaiian politician serving as a member of the Hawaii Senate for the 22nd district.
+Samantha Momilani DeCorte (born 1979 or 1980) is an American politician serving as a member of the Hawaii Senate for the 22nd district.
 A Republican, she was elected and assumed office on November 5, 2024.

 In 2022, DeCorte ran for state senate in the 22nd district and narrowly lost to the Democratic incumbent, Maile Shimabukuro, by just 40 votes.
 She ran again in 2024 and won by 1,134 votes, having defeated Democrat Cedric Gates.

 DeCorte has worked at the Hawaii Department of Transportation and served as a community leader at Word of Life Christian Center.